webpack-contrib/image-minimizer-webpack-plugin/README.md

 ### Optimize images based on size

-You can use difference options (like `progressive`/`interlaced` and etc) based on image size (example - don't do progressive transformation for small images).
+You can use difference options (like `progressive`/`interlaced`/etc.) based on image size (example - don't do progressive transformation for small images).

 What is `progressive` image? [`Answer here`](https://jmperezperez.com/medium-image-progressive-loading-placeholder/).